arh23/strgen-js/README.md

 *test [1-9] message*

 This would return values such as 'test 4 message' or something similar.
-The fixed text will remain constant and <i> [1-9] </i> will generate a value equal to or between 1 and 9.
+The fixed text will remain constant and [1-9] will generate a value equal to or between 1 and 9.

 ###Fixed text ranges